Best Shoes & Best Insoles

 Best for a loose heel.

 If you have a loose heel, try heel strips.
-Heel strips can cushion the back of your heel around where your Achilles tendon inserts, this also prevent your heel from popping up out of the shoe.
+Heel strips can cushion the back of your heel around where your Achilles tendon inserts.
+This also prevents your heel from popping up out of the shoe.

-Options that are probably overkill and not that great for making your shoe smaller:
+Options that probably overkill and not that great for making your shoe smaller:

 7) Use water to shrink your shoe:

-Obviously certain common materials get smaller when they are washed or dry.
-One solution online that some people have had success with is to put your shoes in a washer and dryer, this can deftly shrink the shoe.
+Obviously, certain common materials get smaller when they are washed or dry.
+One solution online that some people have succeeded with is putting your shoes in a washer and dryer.
+This can deftly shrink the shoe.

-The downside is that even if you follow these recommendations it will usually ruin your shoe.
-You can get fancy and trying use specific leather spray methods and put your shoes in a dryer and let them so, I wouldn’t recommend this do this at your own risk.
+The downside is that even if you follow these recommendations, it will usually ruin your shoe.
+You can get fancy and trying to use specific leather spray methods and put your shoes in a dryer and let them so.
+I wouldn’t recommend this.
+Do this at your own risk.

 8) Returning the shoe:

-If you did buy this at a shoe store for sure going return it, but I’m guessing if you’re reading this guide, then you ordered your shoe online.
+If you did buy this at a shoe store, for sure going to return it, but I’m guessing if you’re reading this guide, then you ordered your shoe online.
 This is probably a big waste of time unless the shoe is pricey.
-Try some of the methods in this list and see if these helps first.
+Try some of the methods in this list and see if this helps first.

 - Have you ever tried to mold your baseball glove by putting in a row elastic around a baseball?
-This is kind of the same idea.
+This is the same idea.

-- If you can squeeze it down, then the shoe might tighten, but this does not seem very practical.
+- The shoe might tighten if you can squeeze it down, but this does not seem very practical.

-- If you have a fancy-dress shoe or a limited-edition basketball shoe, this probably the way to go for you.
-Go see a professional get this taken care of.
+- If you have a fancy-dress shoe or a limited-edition basketball shoe, this is probably the way to go for you.
+See a professional get this taken care of.

-- Bonus way to make your shoe fit smaller: Go see a podiatrist.
+- Bonus way to make your shoe fit smaller: See a podiatrist.

-if you get a custom orthotics made for yourself you will do a whole lot better.
+if you get custom orthotics made for yourself, you will do a whole lot better.

 The Top 10 list: